 ”Quality is the degree to which a product complies with the requirements.”

 You need to clarify the quality level for your project.
 It’ll significantly impact the scope.

-Therefore, you need to ensure only the acceptable level of quality.
+Therefore, you need to reach an acceptable level of quality.
 And you must include the efforts to achieve that quality level into your project scope.

 Scope is the King.